x684867/nemesis_server/src/nodejs/CONTRIBUTING.md

 The rules for the master branch are less strict; consult the [stability index page][] for details.

-In a nutshell, modules are at varying levels of API stability.
-Bug fixes are always welcome but API or behavioral  changes to modules at stability level 3 and up are off-limits.
+In a nutshell, packages are at varying levels of API stability.
+Bug fixes are always welcome but API or behavioral  changes to packages at stability level 3 and up are off-limits.

 Node.js has several bundled dependencies in the deps/ and the tools/